OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 The following workflow uses Storage Access API as follows:

+1. The user accesses the portal page (`https://portal.example.com`).
-1. A navigation/redirect moves users from a portal page ([https://portal.example.com](https://portal.example.com)) to the **OutSystems** app ([https://app.example.net](https://app.example.net)) in the iframe.
+1. If a cookie does not exist `https://portal.example.com` redirects the user to the **OutSystems** app (`https://app.example.net`) in the iframe to handle the user interaction.
-1. The user interacts with the **OutSystems** app as the first party.
-The example shown in the illustration prompts the user to log in and then accept the use of cookies.
-Once this is done, the browser knows that the user has seen and used the site.
-1. A first-party cookie is created by the third-party app.
-This establishes the website in the iframe as visited for the purposes of the underlying Storage Access API cookie policy.
+1. The user interacts with the **OutSystems** app as the first party, and establishes the website in the iframe as visited for the purposes of the underlying Storage Access API cookie policy.
+1. The user is redirected to the portal page (`https://portal.example.com`).
+The content in the iframe displays correctly and behaves as expected.

 ![Safari allows iframe from 3rd party app](images/safari-allows-iframe-diag.png)

+During all subsequent visits the content in the iframe displays correctly and behaves as expected.

 Designers may use the following guidelines as a basis for designing a natural end-user workflow that presents minimal friction using Storage Access API.